David-Hickey/Bukkit-RTP/README.md

 ### Building from Source (advanced users only)

 This plugin builds with [Maven](https://maven.apache.org/) - if you don't have that, you'll need to install it before continuing.
-To install, open a terminal or command prompt and do the following:
+Once you have Maven installed, open a terminal or command prompt and do the following:
 1. Run `git clone https://github.com/David-Hickey/Bukkit-RTP.git` or download and extract the zip folder containing the source code from [here](https://github.com/David-Hickey/Bukkit-RTP/archive/master.zip).
 1. Navigate to the folder containing `pom.xml` and then run `mvn clean install`.
 1. A directory called `target` will appear in the same directory.
 Inside that directory will be a file called something like `bukkit_rtp-1.0.0.jar` - the number at the end might be different.